svobop/devrel-public-workshops/README.md

 > [!TIP]
 > Consider using [Ask Astro](ask.astronomer.io) if you need additional guidance with any of the exercises.

+The [`dags/code_syntax_examples`](dags/code_syntax_examples/) folder contains code examples for Airflow features discussed in the workshop.
+The [`tests`](tests/) folder contains example DAG validation tests as well as an example for unit testing a custom operator and integration testing a DAG.

 ### Setup

 To set up a local Airflow environment you have two options, you can either use the Astro CLI or GitHub Codespaces.